Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - Effect
           - Est. value
         * - Worn
-          - -1 Quality.
+          - -1 Quality, and cannot be upgraded.
 May be removed for half the weapon's value.
           - Value is halved
         * - Threaded
           - Gains a tether of thread, rope, or chain.
 It can be pulled back to the wielder from afar at the cost of 1 Speed.
 The maximum reach of this effect depends on the length of material used; the weapon also increases in Bulk equal to the Bulk of the material used, if any.
 Can be taken with other modifiers.